Updated on February 11 , 2020 from the original “A basic intro to Quantum UX and XCI in User Experience.”

 Another important Quantum UX concept is UX Quanta, or UXQ.

-Continuing with the metaphor of quantum physics (or more specifically, Quantum Field Theory), a UXQ is not a single element (such as an atom), but a probabilistic distribution of said atom in a field.
-Also, it is an excited state.
+To stick with the metaphor of quantum physics (or more accurately, Quantum Field Theory), a UXQ is not a single element (like an atom), but a probabilistic distribution of that atom in a field.
+Moreover, it is an excited state.
 In other words, it has more energy than the baseline of that element.

-It sounds complicated, but as we will see later, it is quite simple.
-What we mean is that UXQ is not a process, or an element, but multiple processes and elements modeled in particular ways based on statistical probabilities.
+This sounds complicated, but as we will see later, it is quite simple.
+What we mean is that UXQ is not one process or one element, but several processes and elements modeled in certain ways based on statistical probabilities.

-To exemplify this with a well-known research method in both user experience and marketing, let’s take the A / B testing methodology.
-In this methodology, we simply take a sample A, change ONE element and create a sample B. Then we compare the results obtained by both samples, and the one with the best performance is the winning sample.
+To illustrate this using a well-known research method in both user experience and marketing, let’s take the A / B testing method.
+In this method, we simply take a sample A, change the element ONE, and create a sample B. Then we compare the results obtained by both samples, and the one with the best performance is the winning sample.

-In the case of UX Quanta, A / B testing is literally impossible.
-But in a way it is a bit more like what we know as a Multivariate Test or MVT: the amount of changes is greater, and the probability distribution requires more study as the changes increase.
+In the case of UX Quanta, an A / B test is literally impossible.
+But in some ways it is more like what we know as Multivariate Test or MVT: the set of changes is larger, and the probability distribution requires more investigation as the number of changes increases.

 UXQ is the part of the QUX equation that allows us multidimensionality and multiform experiences.